mirceaulinic/salt-sproxy/docs/runner.rst

 ================

-The :ref:`proxy-runner` is the core functionality of ``salt-sproxy`` and can be used to trigger jobs in response to :ref:`events`, or invoked when :ref:`salt-api`.
+The :ref:`proxy-runner` is the core functionality of ``salt-sproxy`` and can be used to trigger jobs as :ref:`events-reactions`, or invoked when :ref:`salt-api`.

 In both cases mentioned above you are going to need to have a Salt Master